-How Does the Instagram Algorithm Work in 2023?
+How Does the Instagram Algorithm Work in 2024?

 Here, we’ll walk through the algorithm, how the Instagram algorithm works, and how you can make the most out of your experience on the platform.

-What is the Instagram Algorithm?
+What Is the Instagram Algorithm?

 What exactly is the Instagram algorithm?
 As put by Professor Jory Denny, an algorithm is “a series of instructions telling a computer how to transform a set of facts about the world into useful information.”